hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 The table below summarizes the VSC home and data storage locations, which are shared between all VSC clusters.
 They are intended for long term storage of files that are not accessed at high frequency by compute jobs.
-Note that in what follows, the five decimal digits in the user's VSC IDs are used to construct a unique path pointing at their home and data storages (as well as scratch storage below).
+Note that in what follows, the five digits in the user's VSC IDs are used to construct a unique path pointing at their home and data storages (as well as scratch storage below).

 +-----------------------+----------------------------------+--------+---------------+-------+---------------+